 Interdental brushes

-A way to remove even more plaque is with an interproximal brush (sometimes called an interdental brush or proxabrush).
+Because gum pockets are an indication of an underlying history of periodontal disease, it’s important to remove as much plaque as possible from the sides of the teeth.
+A way to remove even more is with an interproximal brush (sometimes called an interdental brush or proxabrush).
 It’s a small plastic or wire rod with little bristles spiraling around one end of the rod.
-Put a small pinch of Good-Gums in your mouth, where it will dissolve, swish it to a section of teeth and move the interproximal brush in and out between teeth where the gums are.
+Put a small pinch of Good-Gums in your mouth, where it will dissolve, swish it to a section of teeth and move the interproximal brush in and out between teeth, using the spiraled bristles to massage the dissolved Good-Gums into the gums.
+This practice is particularly beneficial for addressing gum tissues that have detached and have formed pockets on the ides of teeth.

 Deb YI have a significant history of periodontal disease and have spent years trying to manage it.
 I was very hesitant to change my routine.
 I am pleased to report I had an excellent check up.
 My gums were in great condition, no bleeding, no inflammation.
 I bought more Good Gums powder because I love it so much and I will continue to use it!*